kumkumsingh/TVmaze_PowerpuffGirls/README.md

 1. The name of the show.
 2. The image of the show.
 3. The summary of the show.
-4. List of avialable seasons are displayed as a button.
+4. List of available seasons are displayed as a button.
 5. List of episodes when clicked on a season in pagination format.

 #### Episode Detail Page - Features